 Your hip evaluation may also extend beyond the exam room with a trial regimen of physical therapy or the prescription of non-steroidal anti-inflammatory drugs (NSAIDs) to determine the extent of damage or the impact of the pain on your quality of life.
 A little light, low-impact exercise can actually help alleviate your pain, because it triggers your brain to launch pain-reducing endorphins into your blood stream, helps rebuild muscles that can better protect your joints, and even contributes to the creation of stronger bones.

-If the hip issue is more serious or doesn’t respond well to these non-invasive options, a referral to an orthopaedic specialist may be necessary to explore other treatments like surgical operations that can better address your hip issues.
+If the hip issue is more serious or doesn’t respond well to these non-invasive options, a referral to an orthopedic specialist may be necessary to explore other treatments like surgical operations that can better address your hip issues.